Gyeeta/gyeeta.github.io/docs/installation/tldr_quick_install.md

 native package formats.
 For other environments, users will need to use other install methods such as Docker containers, Kubernetes Helm Charts or manual tarball extraction.

+This script also requires Internet access so that the required packages can be downloaded.

 :::

 The components that will be installed on a single host as part of this script are :